Rest in Peace Captain Eric Forsyth 1932 – 2023. Fair winds to a legendary man!

-Follow the adventures of Yacht Fiona and Captain Eric Forsyth as he sails around the world on a 42 foot yacht.
+We hope you continue to check out the adventures of Yacht Fiona and Captain Eric Forsyth.
+He sailed around the world and over 300,000 nautical miles on a 42 foot yacht.

 Wings Over Germany covers one of the most dramatic periods in recent history, the first part of WWII when the Germany suddenly invades Poland, then Denmark, Norway, Belgium, the Low Countries, and France.
 The speed of the advance shocks the British.
 By the summer of 1940 they faced, alone, the seemingly unstoppable German military machine.